 Tucked away on a tiny Cambridge thoroughfare is Indigo, a small independent café in the city centre.

-This place is praised for its happy atmosphere and crowd-pleasing soundtrack as well as the food and coffee.
+Locals love this place for its happy atmosphere and crowd-pleasing soundtrack as well as the food and coffee.

 Indigo ticks so many boxes that visitors cannot fail to be impressed.
 The coffee is ethically sourced, the food is yummy and freshly prepared, the staff are friendly, and prices are low.

-Plus, the menu includes gluten-free and vegan options to cater for everyone.
+Plus, the menu includes gluten-free and vegan options to cater for everyone, which I always appreciate.
 What more could you ask for?

 Want up to 25% off hotels?